ShirvanyanKaren/WealthWise/README.md

 For Development:

-1. Clone or fork the repository using ""
+1. Clone or fork the repository from "https://github.com/ShirvanyanKaren/WealthWise"
 2. Navigate to the root directory of the project using CLI.
 3. Install node modules using "npm install"
 4. Create a .env file to store your MySQL credentials